Scarecrow1965/EncodeAIBootcamp/story-telling-playground/README.md

 npm update eslint
 npm update glob
 ```
 5. Remove the vulnerabilities.
-Repeat three times to completely remove all vulnerabilities.
+Repeat this step three times or more to completely remove all vulnerabilities.
 ``` bash
 npm audit fix --force
 ```